alpinejs/alpine/packages/docs/src/en/plugins/anchor.md

 ### Via NPM

-You can install Collapse from NPM for use inside your bundle like so:
+You can install Anchor from NPM for use inside your bundle like so:

 ```shell
 npm install @alpinejs/anchor